anasxyz/bento/bento_wgpu/README.md

 - Strikethrough
 - Weight
 - Italic
 - Font

-Text wrapping with max_width
+Text wrapping with `max_width`.

-Two layer cache separating redrawing and reshaping, which depend on which properties changed
+## Image rendering:
+`ImageNode`

 ## Performance
-GPU uploads only on change
+GPU uploads only on change.
+Glyph atlas with automatic repacking.
+Two layer cache separating redrawing and reshaping, depending on which properties changed.